GABRlEL/trophymonarch/README.md

    ```
    SD Card\PACKNAME\Ghosts\FolderToTrackName.txt
    ```
-   If you can't see track names in this script, please verify that the FolderToTrackName.txt file used is correct current.
+   If you can't see track names after loading translations, please verify that the FolderToTrackName.txt file used is correct and current.
 Contact your pack distributor when in doubt.

 4. (Optional next steps) Edit your trophies to your liking.
 The game modes for the trophy 1-4 are usually in order like they are ingame.